-Only stockholders of record at the close of business on December 5, 2008 will be entitled to vote at the annual meeting.
-On this record date, there were of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on December 7, 2009 (the "Record Date"), will be entitled to vote at the annual meeting.
+On the Record Date, there were [] shares of common stock outstanding and entitled to vote.